baconfield/rand-gallery/README.md

-This is an extremely simple gallery that displays a random image from a directory of images.
+Extremely simple gallery site that displays random images from a directory.

 ```sh
 uv sync